-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Stoughton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Stoughton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Stoughton are a mix of both white- and blue-collar jobs.
 Overall, Stoughton is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Stoughton who work in office and administrative support (13.21%), sales jobs (10.46%), and management occupations (10.23%).
+There are especially a lot of people living in Stoughton who work in office and administrative support (10.97%), sales jobs (9.38%), and management occupations (9.14%).

 The people who call Stoughton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stoughton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Stoughton include Norwegian, Irish, English, and Polish.
+Important ancestries of people in Stoughton include German, Norwegian, Irish, English, and Italian.

 The most common language spoken in Stoughton is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.